Slay the Spire Defect Guide

 Always be attentive to the deck-building process, especially when you play The Defect.
 You can’t choose a strategy in the game beforehand, as you’ll get random relics and cards after each battle.

-The best approach to mastering Defect is to learn how to make the best choices from what is offered and adapt your deck of cards as you play.
+The best approach to mastering the Defect is to learn how to make the best choices from what is offered and adapt your deck of cards as you play.
 This will get you through all 4 acts in the game and potentially allow you to complete all 20 levels of Ascension.

 Choose Only the Needed Cards